 There are a variety of good tips to give handicappers so they can establish a winning edge at Gulfstream Park, including certain trends focused in the areas of running styles, post positions, and turf racing, which are all designed to give handicappers their best chance to win at Gulfstream from start to finish.

-Here are some Gulfstream handicapping tips that should come in handy for the entirety of the Gulfstream meet through the end of April.
+Here are some Gulfstream handicapping tips that should come in handy for the entirety of the Gulfstream meet.

 Some of the prime golden rules at Gulfstream Park are to stay away from outside posts in main track two-turn routes, and to stay away from far inside posts in dirt miles.
 Don't bet the rail horse in any sprint at 6 1/2 furlongs or longer, and stack your bets against front-runners on the turf (unless the turf rails are out - the further the better).
 These axioms cannot be repeated often enough, because these elements, when added together with winning running styles and trainer trends, can provide you the framework of everything you'll need to win money at Gulfstream Park.